James-Tolley/Manny.js/README.md

 All dependencies are in package.json and can be installed with `npm install`

-Skynet depends on the following packages:
+Manny depends on the following packages:
  - [express](http://expressjs.com/)
  - [body-parser](https://github.com/expressjs/body-parser)
  - [config](https://github.com/lorenwest/node-config)